denispeplin/so_notifier/README.md

 Since the binary is placed in a `hidden` directory, you may need to copy the path from [Install and run](#install-and-run) section.

+For `Gnome`, go to the applications list, search for `Startup Applications Preferences`.
+Create a new startup entry and use an absolute path (this is important).

 ### The API and throttle

 The Stackexchange API